tim-carey-code/ruby-discord-bot/README.md

 ### What does this bot do?
 - This bot uses slash commands to interact with discord users 🚀🔥
-- This bot can send weather⛈️☀️ information of a city🌆 to a discord channel(current weather, and a 5 day 3 hour forecast)🙌
+- This bot can send weather⛈️☀️ information of a city🌆 to a discord channel(current weather, and a 5 day 3 hour forecast) 🙌
 - This bot can translate english text to any language and send it to a discord channel
 - This bot can send a spongebob mocking meme with upcase/downcase text to a discord channel
-- Set up to be able to register new commands easily
+- Set up to be able to register new commands easily 😌

 ### How to use this bot 📖